DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 .. note::

-    As seen in the following screenshots, the route still works and the user can still directly visit and see the **Home** page, despite there not being a sidebar link for it.
+    As seen in the following screenshots, the **Home** route still works and the user still has access to it.

-    This is because the **Strict policy** is only strict at preventing the sidebar menu from rendering links.
-In order to fully prevent a user from both seeing and directly accessing a view, you must use a decorator/mixin on that view.
+    This is because the **Home** route is one of the routes that automatically included as part of the
+    :ref:`configuration/authorization:adminlte2_strict_policy_whitelist`.

 .. image:: ../../img/authorization/strict_policy_anonymous_wrong.png
     :alt: Strict Policy with anonymous user and missed decorator and setting.